leifoolsen/jersey2-guicepersist-example/readme.md

 Typically, in a servlet environment, Guice is bootstrapped trough a ServletModule, and the HTTP request [Unit of Work](https://github.com/google/guice/wiki/Transactions) lifecycle is managed trough a PersistFilter.
-The problem with this is that Servlet and JAX-RS are two separate containers, which in turn will lead to difficulties maintainling aspects of the application.
+The problem with this is that Servlet and JAX-RS are two separate containers, which in turn will lead to difficulties maintainling various aspects of the application.
 For example, if we're using the Guice PersistFilter we must handle database exceptions both in the Servlet container and in the JAX-RS container.
 A JAX-RS application shuld (in my opinion) have no knowledge of state and session - so servlets and servlet filters should not be required in JAX-RS.
 Rather, one can use a [JAX-RS Server Filter](https://jersey.java.net/documentation/latest/user-guide.html#d0e9579) to handle Unit of Work.